pmanolak/gbdk-2020/gbdk-lib/examples/cross-platform/rle_map/Readme.md

 Demonstrates using rle_decompress to load a compressed tile map into vram.

 ## Map Data encoding
-The Tile Map is exported in binary format (one map entry per byte) and encoded in sequential **columns** 20 tiles high.
+The Tile Map is converted to binary format (one map entry per byte) and encoded in sequential **columns** 20 tiles high.
+- The column wise encoding is the `-transpose` option for `png2asset`

 The data is compressed using the `gbcompress` utility using the `--alg=rle` argument.